Welcome to the Notre Dame Family!

 The steps outlining how to complete BCND online are listed below.
 Please note that you will need a computer with Internet access and audio capabilities to complete the course.

-You may be asked to enter your Notre Dame netID, which is the first part of your email address without "@nd.edu".
-For example, the email address firstname.lastname@example.org would be "jdomer175".
+Go to http://training.360staysafe.com/Program/Login and login using your Notre Dame netID, which is the first part of your email address without "@nd.edu".
+For example, the email address email@example.com would be "jdomer175".
 The email you should use is the one to which your letter was sent.
 Otherwise, continue to the first module.

 BCND Step 2

-The second component of BCND will be a small group discussion during the first week of your Moreau First Year Experience course.
-As a class, you will discuss possible situations that could be harmful to yourself and others, practice the bystander intervention strategies utilized at Notre Dame, and learn about resources that help our community be a safe and welcoming campus for all.
-Themes from BCND will be part of the ongoing discussion within your first year course.
+The second component of BCND will be a small group discussions for first year students within your Moreau First Year Experience classes and for Transfer Students during Transfer Welcome Weekend.
+Within these small groups, you will discuss possible situations that could be harmful to yourself and others, practice the bystander intervention strategies utilized at Notre Dame, and learn about resources that help our community be a safe and welcoming campus for all.

-- If you are experiencing issues with the BCND online module, you are welcome to call or email the Gender Relations Center (574-631-9340 or firstname.lastname@example.org) during normal business hours.
+- If you are experiencing issues with the BCND online module, you are welcome to call or email Lauren Donahue, Program Director for New Student Engagement (email@example.com / 574.631.5550) during normal business hours.

 - For technical issues connected to University of Notre Dame systems, you are welcome to contact the OIT Help Desk.